Velko/8-bit-CPU/README.md

 * Built a dedicated "debug control" board using Nano, shift registers and demultiplexers
 * Connected Program Counter and "read-back" from IR into Arduino.
 Should be able to "run" programs from memory
-* Developed a Python-side instruction interpreter, that uses input from IR and flags to select and execute appropriate microcode steps.
+* Developed a Python-side instruction interpreter, which uses input from IR and flags to select and execute appropriate microcode steps.
 Now it really runs machine code, albeit using weird (and very slow) control logic
-* Developed an utility that dumps current microcode (Python) definitions to C arrays.
+* Developed utility that dumps current microcode (Python) definitions to C arrays.
 * Wrote an Arduino-side instruction interpreter that uses the C microcode arrays and input from IR and Flags.
 Now can run programs without Python-side involvement
 * Added an EEPROM in RAM module.
 Added a bootloader code in the Prime Sieve demo.
 The bootloader copies